Part 1 Introduction

 The National Registry:

-• Reviews applicants’ self-disclosed criminal convictions and disciplinary actions taken against applicants’ healthcare-related professional licenses
+- Reviews self-disclosed disciplinary actions taken against an applicant’s healthcare related professional licenses

-• Monitors certification status of registrants and takes appropriate action against the certification when apprised of adverse licensure actions and criminal convictions
+- Monitors certification status of registrants and takes appropriate action against the certification when apprised of adverse licensure actions

-• Provides to licensing or designated authorizing agencies obtained adverse licensure action and criminal conviction information regarding registered EMS clinicians
+- Provides to licensing or designated authorizing agencies obtained adverse licensure action information regarding registered EMS clinicians

 The National Registry does not: